Okelm/okelm.github.io/content/blog/ramda/index.md

   }))

 ```
-But instead, we don't know anything about types and we have to assume that it can crash at any time during accessing to nested values.
+But instead we don't know anything about types and we have to assume that it can crash at any time when accessing the nested values.
 And here are just 3 examples of how this case can be handled:

-You can start by implementing a solution with a ternary operator, but you will quickly notice that you will not pull it off without nesting a ternary operator to ensure you won't reaching undefined value of favs or movies:
+You can start by implementing a solution with a ternary operator.
+You will quickly notice, however, that you can’t pull this off without nesting another ternary operator to ensure that both favs and movies are not undefined:
 ```js
 export const enhanceFavoritesTernary = favs =>
   favs